tokend/knowledge-base/tech/guides/trading.md

 }
 ```

-Alice created her offer and now waits for it to be filled.
+Alice has created her offer and is now waiting for it to be fulfilled.

 ```json
 {